buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_PumpTypeCommon.md

 # Pset_PumpTypeCommon

-Common attributes of a pump type.
+Common attributes of a pump type.<!-- end of definition -->

 ## Comments